 Last Updated on

 While DSLR cameras used to be solely in the domain of professional photographers, the truth is that mirrorless cameras seem to be the up-and-coming trend.
 In fact, no major photography company released a new DSLR this year, instead focusing their energy on mirrorless models.

-So, if you’re looking to purchase a new camera in 2021, what should you be looking for, and what is the difference between a DSLR and a mirrorless camera?
+So, if you’re looking to purchase a new camera this year, what should you be looking for, and what is the difference between a DSLR and a mirrorless camera?
 We break down everything that you need to know.

 Mirrorless cameras have a far simpler design than DSLRs, but with advancing technology, that doesn’t matter nearly as much as it used to.